Germinating the seeds

 Getting started -- You may plant each seed in individual, small containers.
 Or you plant them all in a single container, but it may be more difficult to transplant them later.
 Either way, use pots with drainage holes.

 For soil, use a well draining mix high in organic matter.
-A typical mix is 2 parts potting soil to 1 part perlite or coarse sand.
-An alternate mix is 1 part perlite to 1 part coir fiber, with some slow-release fertilizer mixed in.
+A typical mix is 2 parts potting soil to 1 part perlite (use small- or medium-size perlite, not large chunks).
+An alternate mix is 1 part coir fiber to 1 part perlite or coarse sand, with some slow-release fertilizer mixed in.